Castaway Bay (Sea World): Sky Climb

 Sky Climb is an up-charge attraction where guests can navigate through a high ropes course 12 m above the ground which features unstable rope bridges and obstacles.
 Participating guests must be at least 120 cm tall and weigh less than 130 kg.
 Any guests under 140 cm must be accompanied by an adult who is 14 years or older.
 The attraction is a Sky Trail Ropes Course manufactured by Prime Interactives.

 Sky Fortress

 Sky Fortress is a 5-storey adventure playground featuring a variety of rope bridges and tunnels.
 All guests who weigh less than 130 kg can participate in this attraction.
 The attraction is an Adventure Trail manufactured by Prime Interactives.

 The Reef

 The Reef is a splash zone expansion to Castaway Bay which opened in December 2017.
 It is equipped with over 80 water canons, spouts and interactive character sculptures.
-The area is zero level meaning there is no pools.
+The area is at zero level meaning there are no pools.
 The area is fully wheelchair accessible and disability friendly.